 (b) If the department takes action to address a grant recipient’s noncompliance with this section, or the terms included in the department’s request for proposals solicitation, then the grant recipient may appeal the department’s decision as provided in OAR 581-001-0005.

+(22) The Department of Education will apply the Oregon Equity Lens when administering this grant including when determining resource allocation and making strategic investments.

 Statutory/Other Authority: ORS 336.431